NuggMD

 To make your own sploof at home, you’ll want to have the following items on hand:

-• Cardboard tube (Toilet paper roll is ideal, but paper towel works as well)
+• Cardboard tube (Toilet paper roll is ideal, but a paper towel one works as well)

 • A rubber band